1996 Lithuanian parliamentary election: Electoral system

 In his decree on 9 April 1996, the President of Lithuania Algirdas Brazauskas set the date of the elections to the Seimas for 20 October.
 Elections took place under a mixed electoral system, with 70 MPs elected on proportional party lists and 71 MPs in single member constituencies.
 Run-off elections were to be held on 10 November in constituencies where no candidate received at least 50% of the votes cast.

 In June 1994, Political Parties' and Political Organisations' Act was passed.
 This act set a notion that only political parties (and coalitions consisting them) could take part in the elections.
 Public organisations (e. g.
 Association of Poles in Lithuania) had to become political parties if it wanted to part in the elections.

 In June 1996, the electoral threshold for the 70 proportional seats was increased from 4% to 5%, a new threshold of 7% was introduced for electoral coalitions and the exception for electoral lists of national minorities was eliminated.
 This change was mainly passed by the votes of the Democratic Labour Party of Lithuania and the Homeland Union.
 The combined purpose of the changes was to reduce the number of small parties in the parliament.

 The elections were also the first to allow voters to give preference votes to candidates on electoral lists, although their influence was limited (as some parties hadn't allowed this option for their lists).
 This system allowed voters to cast both positive and negative preference votes (the latter option allowed to express disapproval of candidates).
+Similar preference votes' system is used for Latvian parliamentary elections.